ibm-cloud-docs/account/ts_accessing.md

 ```
 To complete your registration, check your email.
 Can't find the email?
-Resend
+Resend.
 ```
 {:screen}

 Click **Resend** to send another confirmation email to the email address that is associated with your IBMid.
-If you still can't complete your registration, contact [{{site.data.keyword.Bluemix_notm}} support](/docs/get-support?topic=get-support-getting-customer-support).
+If you still can't complete your registration, contact [{{site.data.keyword.Bluemix_notm}} Support](/docs/get-support?topic=get-support-getting-customer-support).

 ## Why do I encounter console pages that don't load?
 {: #ts_err}
 {: troubleshoot}

 When you use the {{site.data.keyword.Bluemix_notm}} console, you might not be able to load a console page.
-Instead, you might see error messages BXNUI0001E or BXNUI0016E.
+Instead, error messages BXNUI0001E or BXNUI0016E might be displayed.

-You might see one of the following error messages:
+One of the following error messages might be displayed:
 {: tsSymptoms}

 `BXNUI0001E: The page wasn't loaded because {{site.data.keyword.Bluemix_notm}} didn't detect whether a session exists.`